1993 Bombay bombings: Bombings

 At 13:30 hours on 12 March 1993, a powerful car bomb exploded in the basement of the Bombay Stock Exchange building.
 The 28-storey office building was severely damaged and many nearby office buildings also suffered damage.
 Reports indicate that 50 were killed by this explosion.
 About 30 minutes later, another car bomb exploded in front of the Mandvi branch of Corporation Bank.
 From 1:30 p.m to 3:40 p.m, a total of 12 bombs exploded throughout Mumbai.
 Most of the bombs were car bombs but some were in scooters.

 Three hotels – the Hotel Sea Rock, Hotel Juhu Centaur, and Hotel Airport Centaur – were targeted by suitcase bombs left in rooms booked by the perpetrators.
 Banks, the regional passport office, the Air India Building, and a major shopping complex were also hit.
 Bombs exploded at Zaveri Bazaar and opposite it, a jeep-bomb exploded at the Century Bazaar.
-Grenades were thrown at Sahar International Airport and at Fishermen's Colony, apparently targeting certain citizens at the latter.
+Grenades were thrown at Chhatrapati Shivaji Maharaj International Airport and at Fishermen's Colony, apparently targeting certain citizens at the latter.
 A double-decker bus was very badly damaged in the deadliest explosion, with as many as 90 people killed.